akyrillidis/akyrillidis.github.io/pubs/index.md

 ## Conference papers

++ Tianyang Li, Liu Liu, Anastasios Kyrillidis, and Constantine Caramanis, [*``Statistical inference using SGD"*](/pubs/Conferences/StatSGD.pdf), Thirty-Second AAAI Conference on Artificial Intelligence (AAAI-18), 2018.

+  <button id="b_abs_c24"> Abstract </button>
+  <button id="b_bib_c24"> Bibtex </button>
+  <button id="b_pos_c24"> Poster </button>
+  <p id="abs_c24"> <i> We present a novel method for frequentist statistical inference in
+  	$M$-estimation problems, based on stochastic gradient descent (SGD) with a fixed step size: we demonstrate that the average of such SGD sequences can be used for statistical inference, after proper scaling.
+An intuitive analysis using the Ornstein-Uhlenbeck process suggests that such averages are asymptotically normal.
+From a practical perspective, our SGD-based inference procedure is a first order method, and is well-suited for large scale problems.
+  	To show its merits, we apply it to both synthetic and real datasets, and demonstrate that its accuracy is comparable to classical statistical methods, while requiring potentially far less computation.
+  </i> </p>

+  <pre id="bib_c24"><samp>
+  		@article{park2017non,
+  				title={Statistical inference using SGD},
+				author={Tianyang Li, Liu Liu, Anastasios Kyrillidis, and Constantine Caramanis}, journal={Thirty-Second AAAI Conference on Artificial Intelligence (AAAI-18)}, year={2018}
+				}
+  </samp></pre>

 + Dohyung Park, Anastasios Kyrillidis, Constantine Caramanis, and Sujay Sanghavi, [*``Non-square matrix sensing without spurious local minima via the Burer-Monteiro approach"*](/pubs/Conferences/MSLocalMinima.pdf), AI & Statistics Conference (AISTATS), 2017.

   <button id="b_abs_c23"> Abstract </button>